Research interests

 Screenshot of the European Regional Democracy Map showing exemplary variables

 The interactive web application provides an accessible set of tools to compare and visualise data directly on the map, allowing policy analysts and non-experts to research basic information and explore the diversity of regional political institutions.
-See About the ERDM for a full introduction to the project and its current features.

 Screenshot of the European Regional Democracy Map showing regional profile